 Fire lighting with Flint & Steel

-Originally, Stone Age- and Bronze Age man in Europe created fire by striking flintstone on marcasite and catching resulting sparks on tinder made from horseshoe fungi.
-Marcasite is crystallized pyrite (iron sulfate mineral) and is not readily available but has to be traded over long distances.
-When finally Iron Age arrived, times got easier for firemakers.
-Because at this age, fire lighting was done with flint and steel.
+In the Stone Age and Bronze Age, European men created fire by striking flintstone on marcasite and catching sparks on tinder made from horseshoe fungi.
+Marcasite is crystallized pyrite (an iron sulfate mineral) and is not readily available but has to be traded over long distances.
+When the Iron Age arrived, times got easier for firemakers because, at this age, firelighting was done with flint and steel.

-The hardest stones with very fine crystal structures (besides diamond) are either chert or flintstone and also very dense quartzite.
-High carbon steel was used in the Iron Age and later on, as a striker, as such kind of steel was only available at the beginning of this time, and it drew nice sparks.
-And as tinder, char cloth was used to catch the sparks.
+The hardest stones with fine crystal structures (besides diamond) are chert, flintstone, and very dense quartzite.
+High-carbon steel was used in the Iron Age and later on as a striker; as such, steel was only available at the beginning of this time.
+It drew nice sparks, and as tinder, char cloth was used to catch them.

 Difference between Stone Age and Iron Age fire-making methods

 Due to the high strength of steel compared to marcasite mineral, it was possible to change the sequence of spark creation around.
-When in the Stone Age, marcasite was the most valuable part, which was prone to breaking along the crystal boundaries, the flintstone was stricken onto marcasite and resulting sparks (glowing Fe particles from marcasite) fell to the tinder.
-Now, with long-lasting steel as a striker, the flintstone was hit hard and iron particles were abraded above, which created sparks behind the steel in the movement direction.
-Therefore, the tinder had and has to be located above the flintstone.
+In the Stone Age, marcasite was the most valuable part, which was prone to breaking along the crystal boundaries; the flintstone was stricken onto marcasite, and resulting sparks (glowing Fe particles from marcasite) fell to the tinder.
+With long-lasting steel as a striker, the flintstone was hit hard and iron particles were abraded above, creating sparks behind the steel in the movement direction.
+Therefore, the tinder had to be located above the flintstone.

 How to create an ember with flint and steel